 dumb-initso that RStudio is not running as PID 1, because RStudio does not know how to handle orphaned processes.

 - Avoid the temptation to bake all server state into a docker container.
-The persistent storage (the Home Directory for RStudio Server Pro and the Data Directory for RStudio Connect and RStudio Package Manager) above should stick around between containers stopping / starting.
+The persistent storage (the Home Directory for RStudio Workbench and the Data Directory for RStudio Connect and RStudio Package Manager) above should stick around between containers stopping / starting.